bgarg831/Tutedude/README.md

 Assignment 2
 Module 3 Task 1: Control Structures in Python
 Module 3 Task 2: Sum of Integers from 1 to 50 Using a Loop

+Assignment 3
+Module 4 Task 1:Calculate Factorial Using a Function Module 4 Task 2:Using the Math Module for Calculations